What you should know about shipping to PO boxes

-P.O. box is the common abbreviation for Post Office Box, sometimes also called Postal Box.
-Located on the premises of a post office station, a P.O. box is a uniquely addressable lockable box.
-Both private individuals and businesses can rent a P.O. box and the term of the agreement is usually a month or a year, while the price depends on both the size and location.
+PO box is the common abbreviation for Post Office Box, sometimes also called a Postal Box.
+Located on the premises of a post office, a PO box is a uniquely addressable lockable box.
+Both private individuals and businesses can rent a PO box and the term of the agreement is usually a month or a year, while the price depends on both the size and location.
 In general, courier services providers do not deliver to PO box addresses, however, there are some cases in which it is still possible.
 Keep reading to find out the best way to ship a parcel to a PO box.

 What is the size of a P.O. box?